FEETECH High-Torque, High-Voltage Digital Servo FT5121M

 The FT5121M works with standard RC servo pulses, providing a running angle of approximately 120° over a servo pulse range of 900 µs to 2100 µs.
 Many hobby servos can be operated beyond their standard ranges by using a wider pulse range, but please note that in our tests, we were not able to expand the range of the FT5121M significantly beyond 120° (the servo did not respond to pulses below around 800 µs or above around 2100 µs, providing an approximate expanded range of 135°).

 This servo has a 10″ (25 cm) cable that is terminated with a standard JR-style connector, which is Futaba-compatible.
-Unlike typical hobby servos, the FT5121M has an operating voltage of 6 V to 7.4 V.
+Unlike typical hobby servos, the FT5121M has an operating voltage of 6 V to 7.4 V. You can find more information about this servo in its datasheet (123k pdf).

 An aluminum servo horn that works with this servo is available separately: